 Newspapers of the day, however, tended to couch their praise of women athletes within the context of gender roles and expectations.
 For example, in an item on Krubaeck that was wired across the country she was hailed for her athletic achievements, and “considered one of the greatest girl athletes in the country,” but readers were assured of her all American womanhood with comments that she was also a good steno, a good cook, and that as a domestic she was “hard to beat.”8‘

 After the 1932 season, the May & Malone Girls lost their sponsor, and in the 1933 season the same team essentially competed as the Six Point Co-eds.
-The one difference was the addition of the great Violet Krubaeck, who with her sister Evelyn, Madge Kline, and Betty Reidl undoubtedly made the team a formidable outfit.
+The two differences were the addition of two great Taylor Trunks, Violet Krubaeck and Dena Schaper (who competed under her married name, Dena Wilson).
+Violet with her sister Evelyn, Madge Kline, and Betty Reidl undoubtedly made the team a formidable outfit.
 Nonetheless, the Six Point Co-eds failed to win either the American Tournament or the Central AAU, losing both in the finals to a new power, the Spencer Coals.
 The Central AAU tournament oddly was held under girls’ rules, perhaps to prepare the winner for the National AAU tournament.
-The one consolation was that Co-eds prevailed over the Coals in the finals of the Central States AAU tournament, which brought teams together from the Midwest.14
+The one consolation was that Co-eds prevailed over the Coals in the finals of the Central States AAU tournament, which brought teams together from the Midwest.15

-In the 1934 season, the Six Point Co-eds became the Rickett’s Restaurant Girls and with the Krubaeck sisters leading the way won the American Tournament open title.
 In 1935 the Krubaecks and their teammates became the Andy Frain Usherettes, and won both the American Tournament and Central AAU titles.
 Violet Krubaeck, a powerful batter, had also competed in softball during the 1930s, and her efforts came to fruition in 1935, as a member of the Andy Frain Usherettes softball team, along with many of her basketball teammates.
-That year the team won s14-inch slow pitch title in the huge Chicago American softball tournament, with first baseman Krubaeck hitting four for five.15
+That year the team won the 14-inch slow pitch title in the huge Chicago American softball tournament, with first baseman Krubaeck hitting four for five.18

 The year 1936 saw yet another name change in Krubaeck’s basketball team, to the T. J. Courtney Girls, and the Krubaeck sisters led the team in capturing the American Tournament’s free-lance title.
 In 1937, the Krubaeck sisters were on Alamo Theater Co-eds team, leading them to yet another American Tourney championship.
-Also on the team were the Marion and Mercedes DeSutter twins.
-From 1938 through 1940, the Krubaeck sisters were members of the Queen Anne Aces had helped lead them to three consecutive American Tournament title.16
+Also on the team were the Marion and Mercedes DeSutter twins.19

 1. Evelyn K. M. Krubaeck, 17 Nov 1913, Illinois, Cook County, Birth Certificate, Illinois, Cook County, Birth Certificates, 1871-1940, Chicago, Cook, Illinois, United States, reference/certificate 223698, Cook County Clerk, Cook County Courthouse, Chicago; Fourteenth Census of the United States: 1920–Population, Bureau of the Census, Illinois, Cook County, Chicago, Ward 26; Enumeration District, 1552, Sheet 7A (Washington, DC: National Archives and Records Administration, 1992).